alburezg/alburezg.github.io/_posts/2018-03-20-Population-pyramids-in-R-for-beginners.md

 COVID-19 pandemic, I thought I’d share some easy and flexible code to plot population pyramids in R.

-First, we’ll create a bogus population dataset with population totals by age and sex, including a column to indicate the fraction that each group is of the total population.
+For this exercise, we’ll create a bogus population dataset with population totals by age and sex, including a column to indicate the fraction that each group is of the total population.